 May is still naively oblivious to Otto Octavius’ true nature as an organized crime leader and tells Peter she is perfectly happy at the mansion, taking care of things and being protected by Ock’s “bodyguards” (really his army of thugs).

 Luckily, before Peter gives Aunt May a telegram that arrived for her, he manages to overhear Dr Octopus’ men talking about how they still haven’t received the telegram in question, which obviously went to May’s old residence by mistake.
-Mary Jane Watson’s mother Anna – Aunt May’s friend – passed it on to Peter to give May.
+Mary Jane Watson’s aunt Anna – Aunt May’s friend – passed it on to Peter to give May.

 Peter shrewdly refrains from mentioning the telegram and keeps it in his pocket during his visit.
 He hadn’t opened it but now suspects it may hold clues about exactly why Ock is pretending to be infatuated with Aunt May.
 After an hour long visit Peter leaves, becomes Spider-Man again and heads for the apartment he shares with Harry Osborn back in Manhattan.